piyusdev2006/devTinder/homework.md

 - Install jsonwebtoken and require in app.js
 - In login API , after email and password validation, create a JWT token and send it to user in cookies
 - read the cookies inside your profile API and find the logged in user
+- Write the userAuth middleware
+- add the userAuth middleware in profile API and a new sendConnectionRequest API
+-  set the expiry of JWT token and cookies to 7 days
+- create userSchema methods to getJWT()
+- create userSchema methods to comparePassword(passwordInputByUser)